Random Access to Grammar Compressed Strings: Introduction

-\paragraph{The compressed pattern matching problem.} Recall that in approximate pattern matching, we are given two strings $P$ and $S$ and an \emph{error threshold} $k$.
-The goal is then to find all ending positions of substrings of $S$ that are similar to $P$ up to $k$ errors.
-There are various ways to define $k$ errors.
-Perhaps the most popular one is the \emph{edit distance} metric, where $k$ is a bound on the number of insertions, deletions, and substitutions needed to convert one substring to the other.
+In approximate pattern matching, we are given two strings $P$ and $S$ and an \emph{error threshold} $k$.
+The goal is to find all ending positions of substrings of $S$ that are ``within distance $k$'' of $P$ under some metric, e.g. the \emph{edit distance} metric, where the distance is the number of edit operations needed to convert one substring to the other.